ndkramer/WDIO-Course/REFERENCES/Browser FAQ.md

 23. browser.isDisplayed(): Checks if an element is displayed.
 24. browser.isEnabled(): Checks if an element is enabled.
 25. browser.setValue(): Sets a value to an input field.
-Remember, each of these functions may require specific parameters depending on what you're trying to achieve.
+26. browser.maximizeWindow(): Set the browser window to full screen Remember, each of these functions may require specific parameters depending on what you're trying to achieve.
 Always refer to the official WebdriverIO documentation for detailed usage instructions.

 Supporting Characters: https://w3c.github.io/webdriver/#keyboard-actions